genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 #### Conditional sink operations

-This can be combined with the `where` function, found within the `map`, and give you the ability to delete or modify certain records conditionally without having to map all rows:
+You can use the `where` function within the `map` to delete or modify records conditionally, so you don't have to map all rows:

 ```kotlin
 pipelines {